11 Ways To Improve Accounts Payable Process With AP Automation

 With invoices distributed out for coding and approval, or to resolve queries on receipting, pricing and other discrepancies, the AP team often has limited – if any – visibility or control over the process.

 This can result in excess time spent chasing other business areas in order to meet deadlines or to answer supplier questions about payment.

 Lack of visibility obstructs query resolution and without relevant information, management is unable to pinpoint processing bottlenecks, identify the priority and status of invoices within the system, determine company liability, or confidently make decisions affecting cash flow and the organisation’s bottom line.

 AP automation dashboards and reporting tools provide complete visibility of the AP process, helping you plan resources and identify and improve bottlenecks in your business as well as analysing your spend.

 8. Improve Control Over Authorisation, Security and Retention Policies Within One Cohesive AP System

 Where procedures within AP have not grown and developed at the same rate as the organisation, the AP team can find itself dealing with unrefined and ill-defined processes, unable to enforce authorisation policies, security levels, deadlines and escalation strategies.

-It is hard to make business controls, and delegation of authority, stick in a manual process which involves a number of business areas, across multiple locations.
+It is hard to make business controls and delegation of authority stick, in a manual process that involves a number of business areas, across multiple locations.
 This is further compounded when the participants typically see handling invoices as an unwelcome distraction from their ‘day-job’.